-46. Feedback and lessons learned from country offices indicate that the interim delegations of authority are considered to be too complex because different criteria are used based on the focus area of the strategic outcome being revised.
-For instance, revisions of crisis-response-related strategic outcomes and limited emergency operations are subject to a per revision threshold, beyond which joint approval by the Executive Director and FAO Director-General is required.
-By contrast, revisions of non-crisis-response-related strategic outcomes are subject to a maximum absolute value threshold of USD 150 million as well as a proportion-based threshold of 25 percent of the last Board approved CSP or ICSP budget.
-Both thresholds are applied cumulatively and revisions exceeding the budget threshold require Executive Board approval.
+40. Feedback and lessons learned from country offices indicate that the interim delegations of authority are considered to be too complex because different criteria are used based on the focus area of the strategic outcome being revised.
+For instance, revisions of crisis response-related strategic outcomes and limited emergency operations are subject to a per revision threshold, beyond which joint approval by the Executive Director and FAO Director-General is required.
+By contrast, revisions of non-crisis response-related strategic outcomes are subject to a maximum absolute value threshold of USD 150 million as well as a proportion-based threshold of 25 percent of the last Board approved CSP or ICSP budget.
+Both thresholds are applied cumulatively and revisions exceeding the budget threshold require Executive Board approval.35

-Proposal for permanent delegations of authority for budget increases that are not related to fundamental changes, emergency responses or service provision
+Delegations of authority for budget increases that are not related to emergency responses, service provision or Executive Director approved host country funded strategic outcomes

-- 47. Having considered the analysis of the application of the interim delegations of authority, extensive feedback and lessons learned from country offices, regional bureaux and headquarter divisions, as well as feedback from the 4 September and 4 October 2019 informal consultations, management proposes that the Executive Board approve all new CSPs and ICSPs and any revisions that add or delete strategic outcomes from CSPs or ICSPs (see paragraph 20).
-In addition, the Board will approve each non-crisis-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent.
-The percentage threshold for an increase of a CSP or ICSP will be calculated based on the value of the CSP or ICSP budget on the date that the revision is made.
+- 41. Having considered the analysis of the application of the interim delegations of authority, extensive feedback and lessons learned from country offices, regional bureaux and headquarter divisions, as well as feedback from the 4 September and 4 October 2019 informal consultations and the Board's 2019 second regular session, management proposes that the Executive Board approve all new CSPs and ICSPs, any revisions that add or delete strategic outcomes from CSPs or ICSPs36 and each non-crisis-related revision of a CSP or ICSP that increases its current overall budget by more than 15 percent (see paragraph 22).37 The percentage threshold for an increase of a CSP or ICSP will be calculated based on the value of the CSP or ICSP budget on the date that the revision is made.
 For the purposes of threshold calculation, revisions will not be treated cumulatively.
-The proposed threshold is not intended to apply to new CSPs or ICSPs, fundamental changes (i.e. the addition or removal of a strategic outcome) to CSPs, ICSPs, limited emergency operations, transitional ICSPs or revisions related to emergency response or service provision or Executive Director approved revisions of strategic outcomes funded entirely by host countries. - 48.
-In addition, management proposes to streamline the approval process by employing a ten-day Member State review of budget revisions and the mechanism for approval by correspondence in accordance with Rule IX.8 of the Rules of Procedure of the Executive Board when appropriate. - 49.
-The 10-day review process would entail the following steps, prior to employing the mechanism for approval by correspondence: - i) Draft budget revision posted on WFP's website; - ii) Minimum of eight working days for Member States to comment; - iii) Comments compiled on the Membership Area of the Executive Board website; - iv) The last two of the ten working days for comment reserved for Member States to react to the comments of other Member States; and - v) Final budget revision posted on the Membership Area of the Executive Board website along with a matrix of comments. - 50.
-The approval by correspondence mechanism, in accordance with Rule IX.8 of the Rules of Procedure of the Executive Board, is as follows: - i) Board members will be advised immediately by email that a final budget revision has been posted on the Membership Area of the Executive Board website. - ii) Each of the 36 Members of the Executive Board must cast a vote on whether to approve the submitted revision within 10 working days. - iii) The Executive Board Secretariat, on behalf of the Executive Director, will record the votes and communicate the results to the entire membership. - 51.
-To ensure that the Board retains visibility and effective oversight, all approved revisions of CSP or ICSP budgets will be published on WFP's website.
-The CSP data portal will continue to be updated with all revisions upon their approval.
-Improvements in notifying Member States of newly posted changes, including the use of email to inform Board Members as described in paragraphs 23 and 24 above, will be made.
-Lastly, in addition to the annual management plan, the annual
+The proposed threshold is not intended to apply to new CSPs or ICSPs, limited emergency operations, transitional ICSPs or revisions related to emergency response or service provision or Executive Director approved revisions of strategic outcomes funded entirely by host countries. - 42.
+In addition, management proposes to streamline the approval process by employing a ten-day Member State review of budget revisions and as an alternative to submitting budget revisions to the Board for approval at a formal session the mechanism for approval

-&lt;sup>31 Revisions of emergency or service provision activities and Executive Director approved revisions of strategic outcomes funded entirely by host countries do not count towards the cumulative threshold.
+35 Revisions of emergency or service provision activities and Executive Director approved revisions of strategic outcomes funded entirely by host countries do not count towards the cumulative threshold.

-&lt;sup>32 Except when the CSP, ICSP or the strategic outcome at issue is funded entirely by a host country that has not requested Executive Board approval or where the strategic outcome relates to emergency activities or service provision activities.
+36 Except when the CSP, ICSP or the strategic outcome at issue is funded entirely by a host country that has not requested Executive Board approval or where the strategic outcome relates to emergency activities or service provision activities.

-&lt;sup>33 Increases in respect of emergency or service provision activities and Executive Director approved strategic outcomes funded entirely by host countries will not be included in the threshold calculation; in addition, the value of an increase will not be offset by the value of a decrease.
+37 Increases in respect of emergency or service provision activities and Executive Director approved strategic outcomes funded entirely by host countries will not be included in the threshold calculation; in addition, the value of an increase will not be offset by the value of a decrease.